Icinga/icingaweb2/doc/about.md

 Icinga Web 2 can be installed easily from packages from the official package repositories.
 Setting it up is also easy with the web based setup wizard.

-See [here](installation#installation) for more information about installation.
+See [here](installation#installation) for more information about the installation.

 ## <a id="about-configuration"></a> Configuration

-Icinga Web 2 can be configured via the user interface and the .ini files (in /etc/icingaweb2).
+Icinga Web 2 can be configured via the user interface and .ini files.

-See [here](configuration#configuration) for more information about configuration.
+See [here](configuration#configuration) for more information about the configuration.

 ## <a id="about-authentication"></a> Authentication

 With Icinga Web 2 you can authenticate against relational databases, LDAP and more.
-These authentication methods can be configured easily (via the corresponding .ini file).
+These authentication methods can be easily configured (via the corresponding .ini file).

-See [here](authentication#authentication) for more information about authentication and how to configure authentication methods.
+See [here](authentication#authentication) for more information about the different authentication methods available and how to configure them.

 ## <a id="about-authorization"></a> Authorization